chermehdi/go-egor/README.md

 - There are two ways for installing egor.

 ### Download compiled binary
-- You can download the binary that corresponds to your operating system and add it to your `PATH` variable, you can find the binaries in the [releases](https://github.com/chermehdi/go-egor/releases) page.
+- You can download the binary corresponding to your operating system and add it to your `PATH` variable, you can find the binaries in the [releases](https://github.com/chermehdi/go-egor/releases) page.
 - For people running Mac OSX Catalina, this won't work and you will be forced to go with the Build from source solution.

 ### Build from source